These guides are AI-generated educational summaries — not legal or medical advice.

 Not pointing out skin breakdown episodes to the examiner

-Why: Unstable scars - defined by frequent loss of covering of skin - qualify for separate rating under DC 7801.
+Unstable scars - defined by frequent loss of covering of skin - qualify for separate rating under DC 7801.
 If the examiner does not ask and you do not mention it, this characteristic will not be documented.

-Do this instead: Proactively tell the examiner: 'This scar breaks down [X] times per month/year.
+Instead: Proactively tell the examiner: 'This scar breaks down [X] times per month/year.
 The skin opens up and requires dressing changes.'
 Bring photos of the scar during breakdown episodes if you have them.

 Impact: DC 7801 (unstable scars) - rated separately from painful scars